Plantain squirrel: Description

 Its body is about 20-30 cm long with a similar-sized tail.
+Its weight can vary from 160 to 259 g.
 It is greyish/brown with a chestnut belly and a black and white stripe on the side.
 It is very quick and agile in trees, able to jump a few metres between trees, and rarely wanders on the ground.

 Like all rodents, it has two large upper and lower incisors.

+Its chestnut belly easily distinguishes it from the similar black-striped squirrel, which has a grey belly.

 Behaviour

 The plantain squirrel is diurnal.
 It is either solitary or social in small groups, wherein squirrels communicate with shrill chirps and chattering while showing off their tails.
 These high calls may be alarms responding to the presence of a predator.
 Different types of predators prompt different calls and elicit different responses in the squirrel.
 A snake alarm causes nearby squirrels to move towards the threat and mob it, while a raptor alarm causes the squirrels to freeze and take cover.

 Plantain squirrels breed year round, but most often from April to June.
 They are promiscuous, with multiple males (usually 5 to 7) competing for a female in estrus within her home range.
 Two to four of the males end up mating with the female, during which time they interact by barking and chasing one another.
 After 40 days of gestation, the female gives birth to 1–4 (2 on average) blind and hairless young, each weighing some 16 grams.
 The mother houses her litter in a spherical nest of twigs and leaves high up in a tree or bush.
 After six weeks, the young squirrels will usually leave the nest.